 - 2 large garlic cloves, minced

-- 2 tbsp fresh sage, finely chopped
+- 2 tablespoon fresh sage, finely chopped

 - ¼ - ⅓ cup pine nuts